FrankSzendzielarz/AlgorandVisualStudio/README.md

 ## UPDATE (November 2022)

 The latest version at 1.4 now includes the following changes.
-Documentation will be updated shortly to reflect the below.
 - A new template allowing direct use of the Sandbox without having to manipulate private keys.
 Just create the project, start the sandbox and it's ready to go.
 - Support for floating point decimal.
 The ``decimal``type can now be used.
 (The generated TEAL is quite expensive.)
 Conversion from integer types are permitted and conversion from decimal to ulong.
 - Integer ``Pow`` and ``Sqrt`` are now added.